ga-wdi-remote/day1-hw-setup/answers.md

 ### Part 3.
 Classroom Tools

 (There are no questions to answer for this part.
-Just follow the instructions.)
+Just follow the instructions in [the markdown](slack-and-zoom.md).)